 Facing criminal charges after a night out can be frustrating.
 A criminal conviction can create a permanent criminal record, viewable through background checks and online.
 Our Norman criminal defense attorneys will help you fight your charges for a fair outcome.

 Are you or a loved one facing public intoxication or other alcohol-related charges?
-Schedule a consultation with our skilled criminal defense team by calling (405) 266-5072 or contacting us online to learn more about how we can fight for your rights.
+Please schedule a consultation with our skilled criminal defense team by calling (405) 266-5072 or contacting us online to learn more about how we can fight for your rights.